Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Hey there!

-I heard you had some questions about cybersecurity.
+I heard you had some questions
+about cybersecurity.

 No worries.
 I got you.

 Come sit with
-Aunt Truth.
+Awnt Truth.

+...

+Let’s make this make sense.

 …